Specialization and Integral Closure: Modules over two dimensional regular local rings

-The module $F$ is a free $R''$--module of rank $e-1$ and $E''/F$ is torsionfree with rank $1$, which is isomorphic to an $R''$--ideal (\cite[3.2]{SUV}).
-An $R''$--ideal $I$ with $I \simeq E''/F$ is called a {\em generic Bourbaki ideal} of $E$ with respect to $U$ (\cite[3.3]{SUV}).
+The module $F$ is a free $R''$--module of rank $e-1$ and $E''/F$ is torsion-free with rank $1$, hence isomorphic to an $R''$--ideal (\cite[3.2]{SUV}).
+An $R''$--ideal $I$ with $I \cong E''/F$ is called a {\em generic Bourbaki ideal} of $E$ with respect to $U$ (\cite[3.3]{SUV}).
 We refer the reader to \cite{SUV} for a general discussion of generic Bourbaki ideals, including the fact that a generic Bourbaki ideal is essentially unique (\cite[3.4]{SUV}).
-If $E$ has finite projective dimension, then the ideal $I \simeq E''/F$ can be chosen to have grade at least $2$ (\cite[3.2]{SUV}).
-This ideal is uniquely determined by $E$ and the generators $a_1, \ldots, a_n$ of $U$; we will call it {\em a generic Bourbaki ideal} of $E$ with respect to $U$ {\em of grade at least $2$}.
-If $U=E$, we simply call it a generic Bourbaki ideal of $E$.
+If $E$ has finite projective dimension, then the ideal $I \cong E''/F$ can be chosen to have grade at least $2$ (\cite[3.2]{SUV}).
+This ideal is uniquely determined by $E$ and the generators $a_1, \ldots, a_n$ of $U$; we will call it a {\em generic Bourbaki ideal} of $E$ with respect to $U$ {\em of grade at least $2$}.
+If $U=E$, we simply call it a generic Bourbaki ideal of $E$ of grade at least $2$.} \end{Notation}

+Our objective is to study whether a generic Bourbaki ideal of the integral closure $\overline{E}$ with respect to $E$ is integrally closed.
+In this section we consider the case of two-dimensional regular local rings.
+We prove that a generic Bourbaki ideal of grade at least $2$ of an integrally closed module is again integrally closed and we express this ideal as a Fitting ideal of the module.
+Using these facts, we deduce the known results about integrally closed modules over two-dimensional regular local rings from the corresponding classical theory for ideals.